 Good balance keeps you from slipping or falling.
 Bend your knees and hips a little to lower your center of gravity.
 This position helps during turns and on rough ground.

-Place each foot carefully and test your footing before you commit.
-Watch for loose rocks or wet spots and slow down there.
+Place each foot carefully and test your footing before you commit your weight.
+Watch for loose rocks or wet spots and slow down when you spot them.
 Trekking poles give you extra points of contact with the ground and steady you on tricky sections.

 Mastering the Mental Game of Switchback Hiking